josherrickson/stats-notes-old/Stata/randomselection.md

 <</dd_do>>
 ~~~~

-(Recall that when calling `bysort`, any argument in parantheses is used for sorting, not for by'ing.
+(Recall that when calling `bysort`, any argument in parentheses is used for sorting, not for by'ing.
 Since I sorted by `foreign` and `rand` above I
 probably could have just used the prefix `by foreign:`, however, I prefer always using `bysort` with full sorting just to avoid any issues.)

 We could have also enforced an unequal split in `foreign`: